-GENEVA — Summer hiking paths instead of winter ski trails await world leaders and power brokers at their next annual gathering in the Swiss resort town of Davos, the World Economic Forum announced on Wednesday.
+GENEVA (AN) — Summer hiking paths instead of winter ski trails await world leaders and power brokers at their next annual gathering in the Swiss resort town of Davos, the World Economic Forum announced on Wednesday.

 Officials at WEF said the meeting, usually held in late January, will be postponed until sometime early next summer due to safety concerns about the coronavirus pandemic.
 During the usual winter gathering time WEF also plans to digitally convene high-level dialogues among key global leaders.